andyruwruw/sovereign-2/FORMYGRADERS.md

 I used a **created()** function to set the interval that ran through the caluclations.
 I didn't know how to use Vue to track *TIME* without a setInterval().

 I started this project after our first creative project when I made [Doors](http://cproj1.andrewdanielyoung.com/), so maybe 60% of the easy functions, like checking if you can build a house, were written then when I knew what I did there!
-Translating the code to work with Vue instead of HTML canvas was a long process so I added functioniality from Vue when nessisary but certainly should have harnessed its power further!
+Translating the code to work with Vue instead of HTML canvas was a long process so I added functioniality from Vue when nessisary but certainly could have harnessed its power further with more time!